Skip to content

 Confirm control effectiveness by verifying:

-3. Private DNS resolves endpoint FQDNs to private IPs
+4. Private DNS within the VNet resolves dependency FQDNs to private IPs (e.g., nslookup myvault.vault.azure.net returns a 10.x.x.x address).

 Additional Resources